 Gleim’s Premium and Traditional courses use an adaptive learning platform called SmartAdapt.
 This proprietary platform actually learns about your study needs as you work through the course.
 For example, when you answer questions, SmartAdapt tracks your performance.
 Then, it figures out what topics you know and what you don’t.
 As you study, SmartAdapt will direct you toward learning tools that will strengthen your weak content areas.

 When you start your course, you’ll first set up your Gleim EA study guide.
 Next, the course takes you through some diagnostic quizzes.
 And although you might be tempted to skip them, don’t.
-Gleim’s SmartAdapt system uses these quizzes to understand your baseline knowledge of the content better.
+Gleim’s SmartAdapt system uses these quizzes to better understand your baseline knowledge of the content.

 What’s more, the SmartAdapt platform is integrated into your interactive study planner.
 Basically, the planner asks when you will take the EA exam and then plans out your weekly studies accordingly.
 In the end, Gleim’s study planner will help ensure you’re not cramming in the material at the last minute, right before your exam day.